-Ensure the samples, calibrators and controls are at 20-25 $^{\circ}\text{C}$ prior to measurement.

-Due to possible evaporation effects, samples, calibrators and controls on the analyzers should be analyzed/measured within 2 hours.
+Ensure the samples and calibrators are at 20-25 °C prior to measurement.
+Due to possible evaporation effects, samples and calibrators on the analyzers should be analyzed/measured within 2 hours.

 Materials provided

 See "Reagents - working solutions" section for reagents.